fernandobelotto/fernandobelotto/README.md

 - Also, i'm a professor of fullstack development at [Ada](https://letscode.com.br/)

-- My experience is with both front and backend development, using technologies like react, nodejs, typescript, java, go and more technologies.
+- My experience is with both front and backend development, using technologies like react, node, graphql, go and more technologies.

-- I'm currently interested in performance and enhanced web experience and the web3 technologies

 - You can reach me at any time by email or any other method